top of page

 Air-borne continuity when towers/fiber fail

 HAPS isn’t a replacement for every tower—it’s a front-end coverage blanket.
-Add a few ground sites later to lift capacity where adoption spikes.
+You can add a few ground sites later to increase capacity where adoption spikes.

 1. Umbrella-and-Infill

-• Launch one HAPS to light up the whole rural area.
+• Launch one HAPS to cover the entire rural area.

-• Add 2–5 ground sites later where usage concentrates (towns, junctions).
+• Add 2–5 ground sites later where usage concentrates (e.g., towns, junctions).

 2. Corridor Coverage

-• Aim beams along highways, rail, pipelines, or river valleys.
+• Direct beams along highways, railways, pipelines, or river valleys.

 • Use HAPS as the middle-mile for clustered roadside small cells or Wi-Fi.